 Don’t put up with boring.
-Let’s find out some absorbing and fun ways to learn Japanese!
+Let’s find out some actually fun ways to learn Japanese!

 YouTube is an incredible resource for Japanese learners.
 Or in fact, for everyone!
 Whatever you want to learn about, you can guarantee somebody’s uploaded a useful video for you.

-Keep it crazy, and keep it fun.
-Here’s one of our current favourite channels:
+Keep it interesting, and keep it fun.
+Here’s one of my current favourite channels:

 If you’re a gamer, did you know you can also learn Japanese through video games?

-In fact, you’ve picked one of the best languages.
-Or maybe this is why you choose Japanese?
+In fact, you’ve picked one of the best languages to learn, due to Japan’s influence in the video game world 🙂 Or maybe this is why you choose Japanese?
 Whatever, Japan is the world leader and innovator in video gaming, and that’s why there are so many awesome games available in Japanese.

 If you want to learn Japanese with video games, you have two options.

 First, you can play games designed to teach you Japanese.
-One great option is My Japanese Coach.
+One great option is My Japanese Coach - Nintendo DS.

 You know how sometimes you get a song stuck in your head?
 And can’t stop singing it for days?
 Imagine if that song was in Japanese.
 You’d remember the lyrics perfectly.